QualiSystemsLab/Inventory-Utilities/readme.md

 * Driver Name: Name of the Driver to associate with this unit (for most shells there is only 1)
 * SNMP Version: The SNMP Version the unit is configured for: v1, v2c, v3
 * SNMP Read String: The SNMP Community Read String
-* Location: Location information on the device (Lab, rack/row, etc.)
+* Location: Location information on the device (Lab, rack/row, etc.) - for some Shells this cannot be manged by User (SNMP only), so it may generate and error during the run
+* Enable SNMP:  This is to set the __'Enable SNMP'__ flag on the device.
+During autoload if True (__Y__) then the system will atttempt to login and enable SNMP settings on the device.
+Default is __N__
+* Under Power Mgmt:  This is to set the __'Power Management'__ flag on the device.
+This signifies that you would like CloudShell to power manage this device or not.
+Default is __N__.

 #### Set Attributes ####
 The primary purpose of this function is to set attribute values associated with a device, attributes not associated with the autoload.